dvsa/cvs-tsk-update-test-stations/README.md

 The projects has multiple hooks configured using [husky](https://github.com/typicode/husky#readme) which will execute the following scripts: `audit`, `lint`, `build`, `test` and format your code with [eslint](https://github.com/typescript-eslint/typescript-eslint#readme) and [prettier](https://github.com/prettier/prettier).

-You will be required to install [git-secrets](https://github.com/awslabs/git-secrets) (_brew approach is recommended_) and DVSA [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner) that runs against your git log history to find accidentally committed passwords, private keys.
+You will be required to install [git-secrets](https://github.com/awslabs/git-secrets) (_brew approach is recommended_) and DVSA [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner) that runs against your git log history to find accidentally committed passwords or private keys.

 We follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) when we commit code to the repository and follow the [angular convention](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).

 The type is mandatory and must be all lowercase.
 The scope of your commit remain is also mandatory, it must include your ticket number and be all lowercase.
-The format for the ticket number can be set in the commitlint.config.js file.
+The format for the ticket number can be set in the `commitlint.config.js` file.

 ```js
 // Please see /commitlint.config.js for customised format